-A repeated them here [including in the unread verse eleven] is “I watched.”
+A repeated theme here [including in the unread verse eleven] is “I watched.”
 As a seer of visions and a dream interpreter, Daniel was given the Mind of Christ by God.
 As this reading is set up in halves [at the point of omitted verses], each half is begun by the statement “As I watched.”
-When the second half adds, “in the night” (from “wa·’ă·rū lê·lə·yā” – “behold night”), this aspect of night is symbolic of on the earthly plane, where mankind is mortal and born of death.
+When the second half adds, “in the night” (from “wa·’ă·rū lê·lə·yā” – “behold night”), this aspect of night is symbolic of vision on the earthly plane, where mankind is mortal and born of death.
 Therefore, the absent of “night” implies heaven, where the light always shines.

 The worldly realm is a wheel that turns to the light and then away from the light.

 As such, the thrones [plural number] Daniel witnessed are those set for all who have served God on earth, and received the promise of eternal life.
-As heaven is always lit by the light of God, there is no time there [as human sense time].
+As heaven is always lit by the light of God, there is no time there [as humans sense time].
 All prophets and priests of YHWH, from all worldly times and eras, have a throne [“The power, dignity, or rank of one who occupies a throne.” – American Heritage® Dictionary of the English Language, Fifth Edition.], including Jesus.
 All thrones are at the right hand of God, because God’s right hand extends to the earthly domain.

-When we are told by Daniel, “The Ancient One took his throne,” this segment of word literally translates as, “The Ancient of Days was seated.”
+When we are told by Daniel, “The Ancient One took his throne,” this segment of words literally translates as, “The Ancient of Days was seated.”
 This is the seat of the King, to whom all in Heaven submit.

 The white robe symbolizes the purity of God, which means none of God’s servants can be less pure.
 All who are enthroned also wear white robes.
 The hair of pure wool is a mistranslation that skips over a period mark.

 The statement literally says, “his garment of snow” [an implication of “white,” without needing to state the word].
-Following a comma mark, the next segment of words says, “white and the hair on his head like wool.”
+Following a comma mark, the next segment of words say, “white and the hair on his head like wool.”
 There is no mention of “pure wool,” but the hair is “white” and like that of “wool.”
 The reference to “white” is again stating “purity,” while “wool” is then an allusion to God being the owner of a flock of sheep.
 One can assume those sheep also have white hair.
-Following that is the word “pure,” which I referencing “his throne,” which is a seat of “flame.”
+Following that is the word “pure,” which is referencing “his throne,” a seat of “flame.”
 The “flame” is then “pure,” which means there is no ash or particles transformed from matter changing states.
 In the production of God’s flames, which encircle His throne like a “fiery wheel,” all fire is Spiritual light shining brightly.

 We look for evidence of a human King Arthur, but not a human Ancient of Days?